Strawberry Protein Mousse Pie

 - Oats – For structure and hearty flavor

-- Whole grain spelt flour – The base of the cust.
-Replace with buckwheat flour to make this gluten free.
+- Buckwheat flour – The base of the cust.
+Replace with spelt or whole wheat flour if you don’t need this to be gluten free.

 - Almonds – Giving you a super crunchy and delicious smelling crust you’ll want to munch like cookies